 I arrived at the DMV late on a Friday afternoon, hoping to get my driver’s license without suffering through a long wait.
 I never imagined the monumentally awful experience that was about to unfold.

+It was Christmas of 1984, and my mother crammed my three older siblings and me into a compact car and took us to Arkansas to celebrate the holiday.
+I vaguely remember it — my mother, on the other hand, remembers it quite clearly.
+Apparently, it was pretty rough.
 No doubt, putting one adult, two older teenagers and two small boys into a small car for six hours was a recipe for disaster.
 One of us — I shall not say who — was behaving horribly and Mom couldn’t seem to get control of the situation.
 She was exasperated nearly the entire time.

+Last Friday night, my two-year-old son had a cold that suddenly started getting worse.
+He began coughing harder and harder, and eventually, he started wheezing.
 I normally would’ve deferred to my wife on something like this, but she was out of town, so I decided to wait it out.
 When his breathing became progressively shallow, I drove him to the emergency room in the middle of the night.
 They told me that a virus had provoked a severe asthma attack.

+I can’t picture the Holy Spirit.
+I want to, but I just can’t.
 Now Jesus is different — I can see Him in my imagination: a Middle Eastern man with black hair, a beard, and smile wrinkles on His face (there are probably scars on His face too).